 First-time homebuyer classes fall into two categories: those that are approved by the Department of Housing and Urban Development (HUD) and those that aren't.
 Both will help you learn about the homebuying process, but the HUD-approved courses are generally the ones you'll need to take to get access to special funding programs.

 If you're looking for assistance from a certain program, make sure to check with the program first to see which first-time homebuyer course it requires.
 Not all agencies require HUD-approved courses.

-What You’ll Learn in a First-Time Homebuyer Course
+What You'll Learn in a First-Time Homebuyer Class

 First-time homebuyer courses tend to be comprehensive.
 Most are based on a set of industry standards and are likely to cover everything, or almost everything, that you as a prospective homeowner need to know about buying a home.
 What you'll learn in most courses is split broadly into five core areas:

-- How to budget and get your credit ready: You'll learn how to set goals, set a household budget, track expenses, manage your debt, and how to set a budget for homeownership.
-You’ll also determine whether your credit is good enough to qualify for a loan—and, if it isn’t, how to fix it.
+You'll learn how to set goals, set a household budget, track expenses, manage your debt, and set a budget for homeownership.
+You'll also determine whether your credit is good enough to qualify for a loan—and if it isn't, how to fix it.

-- How to shop for a home: You’ll learn how to choose a home, a neighborhood, and a good realtor.
-You’ll also learn about different types of homes and homeownership, what the purchase contract is, and the steps to purchase a home.
+You'll learn how to choose a home, a neighborhood, and a good real estate agent.
+You'll also learn about different types of homes and homeownership, what the purchase contract is, and the steps to purchase a home.
 These steps include negotiating and making an offer, escrow, inspections, and the home closing process.